Summer in Korea | 43 Awesome Activities, Fun Festivals, and Cool Things to do in 2023

 Address: 62, Hanchigol-gil, Hongcheon-gun, Gangwon-do | 강원도 홍천군 서면 한치골길 262

 If you’re looking for an all-inclusive hotel package that’s perfect for the family, I can’t recommend Vivaldi Park and the Sono Hotels enough.
-They’re so much fun and such great value that I’ve booked packages at Vivaldi Park in both autumn and winter myself, and plan to visit again this summer… and then again in spring too!
+They’re so much fun and such great value that I’ve booked packages at Vivaldi Park in both autumn and winter myself, and plan to visit again this summer in Korea… and then again in spring too!